Patagonia Long-Sleeved Capilene Cool Lightweight Review

 Our biggest criticism with this otherwise outstanding base layer is that with this update, designers decided to ditch the thumb-loops.
 This results in the loose-fitting cuffs sometimes disappearing up into the elbows of your mid-layer — this is particularly true with the stickier fleece of the crowd-favorite, Patagonia R1.

-If you are looking for a new layer that will take you through summer backpacking trips, into the fall as a running top, and through the winter and spring as a base layer for those long ski tour days, we think the Capilene Cool Lightweight is an incredibly versatile option, earning our Top Pick for a lightweight base layer.
+If you are looking for a new layer that will take you through summer backpacking trips, into the fall as a running top, and through the winter and spring as a base layer for those long ski tour days, we think the Capilene Cool Lightweight is an incredibly versatile option.
 Not to mention (yet again) that you will be living up to the 3rd-R of reduce-reuse-recycle credo, because this top uses up to 100% recycled polyester (if you choose to buy a solid color pattern.)
 If you run cold or need heavier-weight layers for sitting on ski lifts, look at a thicker top, preferably made of merino wool.
-But if you want something for the other 3-seasons at an unmatched value, you've found it.
+But if you want something for the other 3-seasons, this is a great option.

 — Aaron Rice